 If you have been charged with PWID Marijuana, Cocaine, Heroin, PCP, Methamphetamine ("Meth"), Cathinone ("Khat"), Ecstasy (MDA or MDMA), LSD, Psilocybin (mushrooms), or another controlled substance under section 18.2-248, 18.2-248.1, 18.2-248.03, or another section of the Virginia Code, the situation is much more serious than a simple drug possession charge.

 Penalty for Possession with Intent to Distribute in Virginia

 The severity of the penalty associated with a PWID conviction depends partly on the drug that was possessed.
 For marijuana the penalty can be up to 30 years in prison.
 For other drugs, the maximum penalty ranges from 40 years to life.
 Moreover, unless your defense attorney can convince the prosecutor or judge to reduce the charge to simple possession, a deferred (or 251) disposition is not available to those convicted of PWID.
 The penalties associated with a PWID conviction can be extremely harsh.

 Fairfax Possession with Intent to Distribute Lawyer

 If you have been arrested for possession with intent to distribute, contact a Fairfax Virginia drug crimes lawyer to review your options.
-You can reach Manikas Law LLC at 703-556-0004 or through our Contact Us page or the box below.
+You can reach Manikas Law at 703-556-0004 or through our Contact Us page or the box below.